 The “Human Super-organism” (2015) focusses on the bacteria from the hands.
 It was commissioned by Eden Project for their permanent exhibition “Invisible You.
-The Human Microbiome” which now forms a key part of their flagship “Invisible Worlds” permanent exhibition in the Core Building, alongside another work by Dumitriu, entitled “Don’t Try This At Home“.
-Participants place their hands on an interactive screen which acts as a virtual Petri dish and reveals the ways in which diverse colonies of bacteria from the human hands can be grown in the lab on agar.
+The Human Microbiome” which is part of their flagship “Invisible Worlds” permanent exhibition in the Core Building, alongside another work by Dumitriu, entitled “Don’t Try This At Home“.
+Participants placed their hands on an interactive screen which acted as a virtual Petri dish and revealed the ways in which diverse colonies of bacteria from the human hands can be grown in the lab on agar.
 The opening of the permanent exhibit was also accompanied by a participatory workshop where Dumitriu explained the processes used in developing the works in the exhibition.
 Due to COVID-19 restrictions in place at the time, in 2021 this work was replaced in the exhibition by “Super-organism: The Living Microbiome”.

 Super-organism: The Living Microbiome

 “Super-organism: The Living Microbiome” (2014) originally commissioned by The Wellcome Collection, juxtaposes close-up high definition macroscopic video footage of the growth of colonies of bacteria with images of the parts of the human body from which they were sampled.
 The piece shows the huge diversity of ways in which these bacteria grow and spread across a Petri dish filled with agar jelly (a seaweed based growth medium) and how they compete for ‘territory’, sometimes producing their own antibiotics to ward of other bacteria or producing biofilms which help them to spread.

 “BioArt and Bacteria” (solo exhibition) at Oxford Museum of the History of Science from 28th September 2017 until 18th March 2018.